Wednesday 24th April 3:30pm - 8:00pm

 To set this, we need everyone standing in the shape of a foot with a solar light held above their head.

-Don’t worry, if you don’t have your own solar light, you can purchase one on the night from the Botanic Gardens.
-Or you can sponsor one right now by clicking here.
+Don’t worry, if you don’t have your own solar light, you will be given one on the night.

 You will get to take this light home.